CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

 each element represents the probability that the data represents a number from 0-9.

-The next declaration declare the strings that will be used to define objects representing inputs/outputs from the scripts and inference models.
+The next declaration declares the strings that will be used to define objects representing inputs/outputs from the scripts and inference models.